Click or scan the icon above to make an online donation

 OCTOBER 4 – 9am to 2pm

 Lindy Stahlman and Cindy Klausman are the new chairpersons for the Craft Show.
-Carol Tummons will be leading the bakers for the Cookie Factory.
+Carol Tummons is leading the bakers for the Cookie Factory.

 Again, there will be tons of baked goods in the Fellowship Hall.
 Watch for notices about what is needed as the year goes on.